justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

 Out[44]: 1
 ```

 I have written a function called `foo`.
-There is the only one statement which defines a local variable called `a`.
+It has only one statement which defines a local variable called `a`.
-We can get the name from function's code object.
+And we can get the name from the function's code object.

->co_varnames is a tuple containing the names of the local variables (starting with the argument names);
+>co_varnames is a tuple containing the names of the local variables (starting with the argument names).
->co_nlocals is the number of local variables used by the function (including arguments);
+>co_nlocals is the number of local variables used by the function (including arguments).

-Let's look at a more complex example,
+Next, let's look at one more complex example,

 ```
 In [45]: def bar(x, y):